rolando-cadiz/rolando-cadiz.github.io/essays/smart_questions_reflection.md

 ## Asking a Smart Question
 Eric Raymond's essay includes a lengthy guideline to assist those who read it an optimal way to ask a question.
 If you follow them, you are more likely to find an answer.
 Let's take a look at [this StackOverflow question](https://stackoverflow.com/questions/79401857/jenkins-offline-and-plugins-installation-failed-issue-in-azure-windows-10-vm) to see if it was asked smartly.

-*Jenkins offline and plugins installation failed issue in Azure Windows 10 VM
+ - Jenkins offline and plugins installation failed issue in Azure Windows 10 VM -

 I tried installing Jenkins on my Windows 10 Azure VM, but during the initial configuration, it shows that Jenkins is offline just before the plugins installation page. enter image description here